-"Settle for 2nd is not great and does bring me happiness.
+"Settle for 2nd is not great and does not bring me happiness.
 I do not like driving like this.
 It was a good result, but…I want to continue to win.
 That is what I am here for.
-Now I have 37 points in my pocket with six races to go.
+I now have 37 points in my pocket with six races to go.
 It is nice to know.
 We need to improve and do better for the next race".

 Did you realize that Coulthard was out of the race?